Beverly Hills Unified School District: El Rodeo School

 El Rodeo School used to serve students in kindergarten through eighth grade.
 Beginning in 2019, El Rodeo serves students only in kindergarten through fifth grade.
 El Rodeo School was established in 1927 and enrolls 743 students on its campus at 605 Whittier Drive.
-The school is temporarily closed for reconstruction.
-The Principal was Kevin Allen, later principal of the middle school (see below) and announced his retirement in 2021.
-The Vice Principal was Kevin Painter, who later moved to Hawthorne (see below).

 Hawthorne School

 Hawthorne School used to serve students in kindergarten through eighth grade.
 Beginning in 2019, Hawthorne serves students only in grades kindergarten through fifth grade.
 Established in 1914, the school enrolls approximately 600 pupils and occupies most of the 600 block of North Rexford Drive.
 It is the oldest elementary school in BHUSD.
 Among its alumni are Jack Abramoff and Monica Lewinsky.

 In 2014, Hawthorne received the California Distinguished School Award.
 It was also awarded the National Schools to Watch Award in 2015.

 Hawthorne had the highest Academic Performance Index score in the district for the 2007-2008 year, based on the California STAR tests.

+On May 24, 2024, the school had announced their closing of the school, as El Rodeo has finished their construction.
+On June 1, classes at the school were held there for the last time.

 Horace Mann School

 Horace Mann School is named for Horace Mann and used to serve students in kindergarten through eighth grade.
 Beginning in 2019, Horace Mann serves students in kindergarten through fifth grade.
 Established in 1929, the school enrolls 723 students in its campus at 8701 Charleville Blvd.
-The current principal is Craig Bugbee.
+The principal is Craig Bugbee.

 On March 18, 1929, construction began on a two-story, 30-room Spanish-style school building.
 In July, the school was named Horace Mann School, and 307 students and 11 teachers entered its doors in Kindergarten through sixth grade on December 9, 1929.
 The school was officially dedicated on March 21, 1930.
 The first seventh-grade students began attending in February 1930, and the first eighth graders arrived in the fall of 1930.
 The first graduating class of 30 students was in June 1930.
 In 1932 and 1933, the school was expanded, closing off most of Arnaz Drive for playground space and to ensure safe passage for the students between the buildings.
 In 1962–1963, the music, art, and industrial arts wing were remodeled.
 In 1966, the auditorium was reconstructed, and in 1968, the school's tower building was opened.
 A faculty parking structure, with middle school classrooms above, was built in 1975.
 Additional property on Robertson Boulevard was acquired in the 1980s.

 Horace Mann School was awarded the California Distinguished School Award in 1987, 1997, 2004, and 2008.
 The school is ranked 639 of 5365 elementary schools in California and is rated 93 on a 100-point scale.

-The Horace Mann PTA (Parent Teacher Association) is an all-volunteer, parent/teacher partnership organization.
-Teachers and administrators rely on PTA support to enhance and enable the academic and social experience for students at Horace Mann.
-Horace Mann PTA Presidents have a storied history of community involvement.